Felipe-Tommaselli/nn_lidar_perception/src/README.md

 ### `/utils` scripts

 This folder contains different scripts for many applications united by their usefulness.
-In general, the `artificial_generator.py`, `create_dataset.py`, `lidar_tag.py` and `lidar2images.py` do not share much in common, but they are handy scripts that are used often (not every time).
+In general, the `artificial_generator.py`, `artificial_test.ipynb`, `create_dataset.py`, `lidar_tag.py` and `lidar2images.py` do not share much in common, but they are handy scripts that are used often (not every time).
 For that, they are classified as "utils".

-* `artificial_generator.py`: Create the dataset based on some parameters in the script that generate a new raw_data dataset full of images and labels.
+* `artificial_generator.py`: Create the dataset based on some parameters in the script that generate a new raw_data dataset full of images and labels;
+* `artificial_test.ipynb`: Test the points distributions before using the `artificial_generator.py`;
-* `create_dataset.py`: Create a real-time dataset based on the `/terrasentia/scan` rostopic.
+* `create_dataset.py`: Create a real-time dataset based on the `/terrasentia/scan` rostopic;
 * `lidar_tag.py`: Generate the label in the .csv format by hand-made labelling of a specific image (from raw_data).
-Used in real-life dataset training.
+Used in real-life dataset training;
 * `lidar2images.py`: Provide specific resources to the `lidar_tag.py` file.

 It is worth noticing that both `lidar_tag.py` and `lidar2images.py` are deprecated and have not been used for a long time since there is no need to use hand-made labelling anymore.